dvtate/ideas/README.md

 - Trello/jira desktop app/alternative/self-hostable
 - live subtitles for livestreams api
 - [researchinenglish.com](https://researchinenglish.com) browser plugin
+- Universal CI/CD platform language
+  - can run on top of other CI/CD platforms, locally, or self-hosted
+  - translate to/from other CI/CD platforms

 ## Useless but Interesting/fun\[ny]
 - `diff` except it always just says the entire file changed (unless both files have same inode?)